MattCode64/DjangoList/readme.md

 ### Conclusion

 This is a simple project that I made to learn Django and DRF.
-I really not get in deep with the frontend, but I will do it in the future maybe.
+I really not get in deep with the frontend, but I will do it in the future, maybe.
 I just coded the links between the frontend and the backend and display the data of collections.